Zandrr/Zandrr.github.io/_posts/2015-12-29-Fireworks.md

 Holy shit, I'm excited to look at my spoils.
 The second I get in the bathroom, I whip out my lighter from my cool side pocket.
 I start playing with it.
 I hesitantly take out the sparkler and move the flame of the lighter closer to it.
 "No, no , no!
 Don't light it Alex.
 You'll get in trouble!".
 I move the lighter away.
 "Come on, light it Pablo!
 Just a little bit."
 Apparently, Pablo was much more level headed than Alex was.
 And apparently I've developed schizophrenia for this story.

 I lit it just a little.
 Did you know that fireworks aren't supposed to be extinguished?
 It wouldn't go out under the sink water.
-I threw it in the trash can and b-line out of the bathroom, back to class.
+I threw it in the trash can and b-lined out of the bathroom, back to class.

  When I get back into class, a few more nouns are tossed around, and after a couple minutes: "EHHHH, EHHHHH, EHHHHH".
 That was my fire-alarm noise.
 My fire-alarm noise making skills are about on par with my ability to wink.
 "Fuck", I thought.
 "Oh jeez, Alex, you really did it this time".
 We all get funneled outside.
 The first person I see is Mr.Grubb.
 He catches my eye and looks at me as if to say: "I KNOW YOU HAD SOMETHING TO DO WITH THIS".
 He calmly walks over to me and says: "Office.
 Now."